I heard the Lord speak to me through His still, small voice, “Are you willing to be involved in the underground church?”

 “Oh, we already evangelized Ephesus.
 Every person in the city clearly understands the Gospel . . .
 We just visited every home in the city.
 That’s the way the church in Jerusalem first evangelized that city (Acts 5:42).
 The disciples there evangelized the entire city of Jerusalem in a very short time.
 All the other churches in Asia Minor have followed that example.”

-Periodically, down through the ages, the church has lost the New Testament component of meeting in small groups in the homes of individual believers and has placed an emphasis on the church as it meets in large buildings.
-In fact, according to church history, it was in 323 AD, almost three hundred years after the birth of the church, that Christians first met in a “church building.”
-For all three hundred years before that, the church met in homes.
+Periodically, down through the ages, the church has lost the New Testament component of meeting in small groups and has placed an emphasis on the church as it meets in large buildings.
+In fact, according to church history, it was in 323 AD, almost three hundred years after the birth of the church, that Christians first met in a church building.
+For three hundred years before that, the church met in homes.

 “Temple ministry” is beneficial for corporate worship, teaching and celebration, but the Lord wants us to get back to seeing the church as people, not as a place where believers meet.
 Our homes, places of business, schools, and other circles of contact provide excellent places for the church to meet as we infiltrate our spheres of influence with the gospel of Jesus Christ.